 Subject To Change, Without Warning, For No Apparent Reason

 Annie Bielski (b.
 1990, Toledo, OH) received her BFA from School of the Art Institute of Chicago, and her MFA from University at Buffalo (SUNY).
 Bielski is an artist, writer, and performer.
-Bielski’s paintings, sculpture, and video have been exhibited at NADA (New York), Burning in Water (NYC), Paris London Hong Kong (Chicago), High Tide (Philadelphia), Motel (Brooklyn), Lodos Gallery (Mexico City), The Portland Institute of Contemporary Art (Portland), and the University at Buffalo, among others.
+Bielski’s paintings, sculpture, and video have been exhibited at Subliminal (NYC), NADA (New York), Burning in Water (NYC), Paris London Hong Kong (Chicago), High Tide (Philadelphia), Motel (Brooklyn), Lodos Gallery (Mexico City), The Portland Institute of Contemporary Art (Portland), and the University at Buffalo, among others.
 Bielski has performed at SEPTEMBER, Basilica Hudson, The Spotty Dog, The Museum of Modern Art, Coustof Waxman, Allen & Eldridge NYC, Rachel Uffner Gallery, CANADA, and elsewhere.
 She has collaborated with musician Jenny Hval and performed across the US and Europe.
 Her work and performances have been covered by Art News, Hyperallergic, MTV, The New York Times, among others.
 Bielski writes for the Creative Independent, and has done special projects with Virginia Commonwealth University, University at Buffalo and Fort Makers.
 Bielski lives and works in Albuquerque, New Mexico.